plyush1993/OUKS/README.md

 - Scripts (with comments, notes and references) are stored in Scripts folder at a previously defined order along with code for figures construction.
 - MS2 spectra for selected potential biomrkers of bladder cancer are stored in mzXML format at corresponding folder.
 - Datasets in .csv and other files (.RData, .R) are available for reproducibility from corresponding folders.
 Files descriptions are provived by Files roadmap.

+The only requirements are to be familiar with the basic syntax of the R language, PC with Internet connection and Windows OS (desirable), RStudio and R (≥ 4.0.0).
+Please send any comment, suggestion or question you may have to the author (Mr. Ivan Plyushchenko), email: plyushchenko.ivan@gmail.com.